50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 Nick Fortosis (from Zeeland, Michigan, USA) started GEO 101 Design over 5 years ago.

 My name is Nick Fortosis and I am the founder of GEO 101 Design, a company that specializes in creating one of a kind cork maps with modern minimalist aesthetics.
 Our goal is to turn your love of travel into your own personalized home décor.

 Founded in late 2017, I run the business by myself and manufacture everything in my garage workshop in West Michigan.
 We have been steadily growing and are currently doing roughly $2000 a month in sales through our website and our Etsy shop.

-Erin E Hooley (from Rhome, Texas, USA) started Bailey's Blossoms over 13 years ago.
+Erin E Hooley (from Rhome, Texas, USA) started Bailey's Blossoms about 14 years ago.

 Hello!
 I'm Erin E. Hooley, proud Texas mom of 6 as well as founder and CEO of the e-commerce children's clothing line Bailey's Blossoms and it's sister brand, Peyton Bre.